Accenture/AmpliGraph/docs/tutorials/ClusteringAndClassificationWithEmbeddings.md

 ## Dataset

-We will use the [International football results from 1872 to 2019](https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017) available at Kaggle (public domain).
+We will use the [International football results from 1872 to 2019](https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017) available on Kaggle (public domain).
 It contains over 40 thousand international football matches.
 Each row contains the following information:
 1. Match date
 2. Home team name
 3. Away team name